alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 ## :closed_lock_with_key: 11.
 Require MFA for all users

-:warning: Before completing this step, **make sure you have confirmed you are able to successfully log in as the emergency access admin**, as this account will be the only one excluded from the MFA requirement
+:exclamation: Before completing this step, **make sure you have confirmed you are able to successfully log in as the emergency access admin**, as this account will be the only one excluded from the MFA requirement

 ![Portal: a few minutes](https://img.shields.io/static/v1?style=for-the-badge&logo=microsoft-azure&label=portal&color=blue&message=a%20few%20minutes)